top of page

 4. Offer Practical Assistance

 Sometimes, even small tasks can feel overwhelming when someone is fatigued.
-Offer practical help, such as running errands, preparing meals, or assisting with organizing their environment.
-Ensure your offers are specific (e.g., “Would you like me to cook dinner tonight?”) rather than vague (“Let me know if you need anything”), as decision-making can be taxing.
+Offer practical help, such as running errands, preparing meals, or assisting with organizing their environment (with their permission).
+Ensure your offers are specific (e.g., “Will it be OK if I cook dinner for you tonight?”) rather than vague (“Let me know if you need anything”), as decision-making can be taxing.

 5. Be Flexible and Accommodating

 Create an environment that adapts to their needs.
-For example, in social situations, consider quieter venues or shorter meetups.
+For example, in social situations, consider quieter venues, shorter meetups, or opportunities to take a break to a quiet space.
 At work or school, advocate for or provide accommodations like extended deadlines, reduced sensory input, or alternative communication methods.
 At home, be flexible with changes that are accommodating to the person's current situation.

 6. Encourage Breaks and Rest

 Gently remind them of the importance of taking breaks and resting, especially if they tend to push themselves too hard.
-Help normalize rest as a valid and essential activity, rather than framing it as laziness or avoidance.
+Some people may find it difficult to self-initiate rest for a wide variety of reasons.
+Help normalize rest as a valid and essential activity, and never frame it as needy, laziness or avoidance.

 7. Assist with Problem-Solving